LeahMitchell/dataviz-project/README.md

 Overall, the main concern regarding this project is being able to incorperate all pieces of the vision.
 While I have been able to learn a lot thus far, I don't believe I am not yet at the skill level to get all pieces working.

+The main goal is currently to get all 4 sketched graphs at minimum with plenty of wiggle room to add more in later.
+Currently, the scatterplot is at a good point but all other visualizations need a large amount of work.
+I am not fully able to determine how long each iterations will take me as it sometimes takes me no time to change something and other times I am fully stuck.

 ## Schedule

-10/18: (Break) Lightly work on building up current prototypes 10/25: Get all 4 visualizations working (not fully incorperated) 11/1: Add at least one interation per visualization 11/8: Add other visuals if time, otherwise continue to develop images 11/15: Continue iterating on work, last week to add new visual 11/22: (Thanksgiving week) User feedback on 'final draft' (from family/friends) 11/29: Github page/website up and running, Same general formating across visualizations 12/6: Last minute toches/last iterations
+10/18: (Break) Lightly work on building up current prototypes

+10/25: Get all 4 visualizations working (not fully incorperated)

+11/1: Add at least one interation per visualization

+11/8: Add other visuals if time, otherwise continue to develop images

+11/15: Continue iterating on work, last week to add new visual

+11/22: (Thanksgiving week) User feedback on 'final draft' (from family/friends)

+11/29: Github page/website up and running, Same general formating across visualizations

+12/6: Last minute toches/last iterations

 12/10 Final Deliverable